GregHowe/tech-portfolio/README.md

 ### 📘 Coding Guidelines Template

-This document outlines the technical standards I apply across all projects.
+This section outlines the principles and conventions that guide my approach to writing clean, maintainable, and scalable code.
-It reflects my commitment to clean code, naming conventions, testing strategies, and maintainable architecture — designed to scale with teams and time.
+It reflects a commitment to consistency, clarity, and collaboration — helping teams align around shared standards and long-term quality.

 <a href="https://github.com/GregHowe/Migration-Legacy-To-RestApi/blob/main/docs/coding-guidelines-template.pdf" target="_blank">Coding Guidelines Template</a>